SemBeacon/sembeacon.org/src/site/docs/vocabulary.md

 subtitle: Specification Documentation
 ---

-The vocabulary for describing a SemBeacon is based on the [Positioning System Ontology (POSO)](https://github.com/OpenHPS/POSO), an ontology that helps to describe a positioning system
+The vocabulary for describing a SemBeacon is based on the [Positioning System Ontology (POSO)](https://github.com/OpenHPS/POSO), an ontology that helps to describe a positioning system.

+A documentation for the SemBeacon ontology can be found [here](/terms/1.0/).